igal1c0de4n/plentyhood/README.md

 	- Add 'offered services' field to 'user'
 		- options: hire, volunteer

-- Mobile
-	- Allow adding a new place somehow as ctrl+click is not an option

 - Support adding a place at specific address (via nominatim).
 	Example here: http://derickrethans.nl/leaflet-and-nominatim.html